zeljkoobrenovic/grounded-architecture/_posts/2023-01-04-appendix-bookshelf.markdown

 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">
 Image by <a href="https://pixabay.com/users/olivergotting-18505948/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=5641389">Oli Gotting</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=5641389">Pixabay</a>
 </div>
-> **IN THIS SECTION, YOU WILL:** Get an overview of the background work to probe further, linking several external resources inspiring my work.
+> **IN THIS SECTION, YOU WILL:** Get an overview of the background material and external resources that have shaped my work.
 >
 > **KEY POINTS:**
 >
-> * I provide an overview of the background work to probe further, linking several external resources inspiring my work.
+> * I provide an overview of background material and external resources that have shaped my work.
 > * I grouped the resources in the following sections: Introductions, People Skills, Business & Strategy, and Hard Skills.

 <style>